 Stress won’t cause instant hair loss.
-It usually presents between 6-12 weeks later due to the hair growth cycle.
+It usually begins between 6-12 weeks later due to the hair growth cycle.

 Sudden and unexpected hair loss can signal an underlying medical condition.
 If you do have any concerns please do contact a medical professional who can advise you best on this.

 How long does it take for hair to grow back after stress?

 The total hair loss and re-growth cycle often lasts around 6 months.
-3 months for the signs of thinning due to stress to show and then 3 months for the hair to start growing back and returning to it’s normal thickness.
+3 months for the signs of thinning due to stress to show and 3 months for the hair to start growing back and returning to normal thickness.

 How do I get my hair to go grow back faster and thicker?

 To help those of you who do have thinning hair concerns, we developed our Hair Growth Serum Intense, infused with Hyaluronic Acid to moisturise your scalp.
 It also contains Bio-Active Pea Sprout Complex and Bio-Active Complex of Chinese Skullcap, Soy Sprout and Wheat Sprout, helping to activate and improve hair density.
 The Intense Serum contains all the same technology of our original Hair Growth Serum plus a 3% concentration of caffeine to really wake up the hair follicles plus a glucoside compound which actively increases hair density.